rfuzzo/MWSE/docs/source/events/menuEnter.md

 ## Event Data

 * `menu` ([tes3uiElement](../types/tes3uiElement.md)): *Read-only*.
 The new top-level menu.
 * `menuMode` (boolean): *Read-only*.
-Always true for this event.
+Always true for this event, indicating that menu mode is on.
 This parameter is only useful when registering the same callback for menuEnter and menuExit events.

 ## Related events